 The Kansas Farmers Union supports the continuation of a mineral production tax on oil, gas, salt and coal to provide additional funding needed for school financing and road and highway construction and maintenance.
-We support a property tax on the Trans-Canada Keystone pipeline.

 We support a fair and reasonable tax on personal property.